Appealing a Notice or Bill

 - When can I appeal a notice?

-You must appeal a notice or bill within 60 days of the notice date to avoid the charges on this notice becoming final.
+You must appeal a notice or bill within 60 days of the notice date.
+The changes will become final if you do not appeal within 60 days.

 - How do I appeal a notice?